alibaba-damo-academy/WorldOlympiad/README.md

-# WorldOlympiad
-WorldOlympiad: Can Your World Model Survive a Triathlon?
+# WorldOlympiad: Can Your World Model Survive a Triathlon?